Microscopy¶

 print(f"Training dataset has size: {len(train_dataset)}")

-Training dataset has size: 240
+Training dataset has size: 130

-# Some training hyperparameters
+# Some training parameters

-EPOCHS = 60
+EPOCHS = 60 # 60

 T_MAX = EPOCHS * len(train_loader)